harikt/aurav2book/manuscript/helpers.md

 `$di->params['Aura\View\View']['helpers'] = $di->lazyGet('html_helper');`
 in `define()` method.

-> Note : The service name definitions are getting changed from `html_helper` to `aura/<library>:<service>`.
+W> Note : The service name definitions are getting changed from `html_helper` to `aura/<library>:<service>`.
 If you are using `2.0.0` then the service name is `html_helper`.
 If you are using `dev` version it is `aura/html:helper`.
 And also not to spend more time on the config for different projects you